 Slightly green — Slightly green poop can also mean that your gut function is healthy and normal.
 The color change can happen from increasing your vegetable intake, especially leafy greens.
 However, fully green poop can indicate that your poop is passing through your GI tract too quickly or that the digestive bile enzymes haven't had a chance to break down normally.

 White — Poop that is white, chalky, or clay colored can be a signal of low bile — a digestive fluid that comes from your liver and gallbladder.
-Poop this shade may mean your bile duct is blocked, or that there is a problem with liver function.
+Poop this shade may mean that your bile duct is blocked, or that there is a problem with liver function.
 In some cases, it can also be a side effect of certain medications, such as an overuse of antacids.

 Yellow — Poop that is yellow with a strong odor can be a sign of too much fat in your diet, or can also be a sign of a nutritional deficiency.